New Zealand Adventure Guides: Risk Disclosure

 Before booking a tour with NZ Adventure Travel Guides Limited (NZATG: trading as New Zealand Adventure Guides) you should be aware that there are inherent risks involved in travelling around New Zealand, hiking on New Zealand’s trails, and driving on New Zealand’s roads.

-Under the New Zealand Adventure Activity Regulations, the New Zealand Government requires NZATG to provide you (our prospective guests) with detailed information on the potential risks you could face while undertaking our activities, and to get you to acknowledge and accept the risks involve BEFORE joining one of our multi-day tours, Fiordland day tours, or Fiordland day hikes.
+Under the New Zealand Adventure Activity Regulations, the New Zealand Government requires NZATG to provide you (our prospective guests) with detailed information on the potential risks you could face while undertaking our activities, and to get you to acknowledge and accept the risks involved BEFORE joining one of our multi-day tours, Fiordland day tours, or Fiordland day hikes.

 On an NZATG tour you could be exposed to risk during the following three activities: